 - Features: Classic brand with consistent quality and vibrant color.

-- Best For: Traditional Italian dishes and beginners building their spice rack.
+- Best For: Traditional Italian dishes and beginners.

-- Use Case: Tomato sauces, bread seasoning, and herb blends.
+- Use Case: Tomato sauces, bread seasoning, herb blends.

 - Prana Foods Organic Oregano

-- Best For: eco-friendly kitchens and those avoiding additives.
+- Best For: Eco-friendly kitchens and additive-free cooking.

-- Use Case: Fresh herb pastes, green smoothies, and vegan dishes.
+- Use Case: Fresh herb pastes, green smoothies, vegan dishes.

 Mexican Oregano Recipe: Smoky Black Bean Tacos

-- Saute garlic, add beans, spices, and simmer for 10 minutes.
+- Steps: Sauté garlic, add beans and spices, simmer 10 minutes.
 Mash slightly and serve warm.

 Regular Oregano Recipe: Herby Tomato Pasta

-- Cook pasta separately.
+- Steps: Cook pasta separately.
 Sauté tomatoes with oil and oregano until softened.
-Toss with pasta and finish with cheese.
+Toss with pasta and top with cheese.